25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

 - **Default Values**: In the React rendering lifecycle, the `value` attribute on form elements will override the value in the DOM.
 With an uncontrolled component, you often want React to specify the initial value, but leave subsequent updates uncontrolled.
-To handle this case, you can specify a `defaultValue` attribute instead of `value`.
+To handle this case, you can specify a `defaultValue` attribute instead of `value`

 - Likewise, `<input type="checkbox">` and `<input type="radio">` support `defaultChecked`, and `<select>` and `<textarea>` supports `defaultValue`